GabrieleGroppo/kubepattern-doc/docs/contributing.md

 ### How You Can Help ❤️

-You don't have to be a Java expert to make a significant impact.
 Here are some of the best ways to contribute:

 * **Define New Patterns:** This is the most unique and impactful way to help.
 Thanks to our **Pattern-as-Code** approach, you can contribute new architectural patterns simply by creating or updating a JSON file.
 If you have identified a common best practice, a security vulnerability, or a reliability pattern, please share it!
 Check out our [Pattern Catalog](https://github.com/GabrieleGroppo/kubepattern-registry) to get started.
 * **Report Bugs:** If you find something that isn't working as expected, please [open an issue](https://github.com/GabrieleGroppo/kubepattern/issues) on GitHub.
 Be sure to include steps to reproduce the problem and any relevant manifest files.